 Your table will look like a luxurious oasis

-Extraordinarily embroidered in gold and silver color on 100% pure white linen
+Extraordinarily embroidered runner with silver and gold thread on 100% pure white linen 100%

 - 100% linen